Tuberculosis: Adherence and support

 It can be difficult for patients to adhere to their TB treatment regimen.
 Several drugs must be taken daily for a long period, often with unpleasant side effects.
 There is often a rapid improvement in symptoms, so that patients stop taking medication even though the infection is still active and likely to reassert symptoms after a period.
 In areas without public health systems, prolonged treatment is expensive.
 Failure to complete a course of treatment can result in the emergence of drug-resistant tuberculosis.

-Public health bodies recommend that patients be given support during the period of treatment.
-One form of support is directly observed therapy - a healthcare worker watches the TB patient swallow the drugs, either in person or online.
+Public health bodies recommend supporting patients during the treatment period.
+One form of support is directly observed therapy—a healthcare worker watches the TB patient swallow the drugs, either in person or online.
 Other forms of support include having an assigned case manager, digital monitoring, health education, counseling, and community support.